 Children at St Mary of the Angels are encouraged to lead prayer.
 Each Wednesday children take part in a class prayer service that is often planned and by children.
 Friday prayer services also take place, with each class planning and leading a prayer service termly that parents are invited to attend.

-The Chaplaincy team is formed from pupils in Year 6.
+The Mini Vinnies are formed from pupils in Years 3 - 6.
 Their role is to support the liturgy and prayer life in school.

-Each liturgical season the Chaplaincy Team monitor the prayer tables in all classes and provide feedback to the classes.
+Each liturgical season the Mini Vinnies monitor the prayer tables in all classes and provide feedback to the classes.

-To support the prayer life of the school, the Chaplaincy Team also help younger children learn the prayers they need to know off by heart.
+To support the prayer life of the school, the Mini Vinnies also help their class to learn the prayers they need to know off by heart.